ComposableFi/composable/book/src/products/the-picasso-parachain.md

 logic, which creates some inflexibility.
 While smart contracts do an excellent job at triggering specific trustless agreements and subsequent automated actions, developers prefer greater flexibility — which pallets provide.
-Moreover, palettes provide a more robust and powerful framework to help propel more creativity from developers looking to build the future of DeFi’s primitive, core and application functions.
+Moreover, pallets provide a more robust and powerful framework to help propel more creativity from developers looking to build the future of DeFi’s primitive, core and application functions.